bigcode-project/bigcode-analysis/data_analysis/README.md

 * Code compilation:

 We compiled 10k samples from the safe license python dataset, only 0.24% of the files didn't compile due to syntax errors.
+See `notebooks/code_compilation.ipynb` notebook.